-We send that one PDU and when we're looking at it from the point of view of layer 4, we call it the segment.
-From the point of view of layer 3, it's a packet, and from my point of view of layer 2, it's a frame.
+We send that one PDU and when we're looking at it from the point of view of Layer 4, we call it the segment.
+From the point of view of Layer 3, it's a packet, and from the point of view of Layer 2, it's a frame.

 The Ethernet Header

-Moving on, and let's look at the Layer 2 ethernet header.
-If it is ethernet that we're using as our layer 2 protocol, at the start of the header, we've got the preamble.
+Moving on, let's look at the Layer 2 Ethernet header.
+It is Ethernet that we're using as our Layer 2 protocol.
+At the start of the header, we've got the preamble.
 That's used to help the sender and receiver to synchronize.

 The Media Access Control (MAC) Address

 Now, let's look at the Layer 2 Ethernet address, which is the MAC address.
 MAC stands for Media Access Control.
 The MAC address is a 48-bit hexadecimal address.
-If we look back at the ethernet header, we have six bytes, each byte is eight bits.
-So, six times eight, that's where we get the 48 bits from.
+If we look back at the Ethernet header, we have 6 bytes, each byte is 8 bits.
+So, 6 times 8, that's where we get the 48 bits from.

 With IP addresses, there is a logical order there.
 That's how we, as administrators, are going to control our networking.